- Fast Facts: Graduation Rates, National Center for Education Statistics, http://nces.ed.gov/fastfacts/display.asp?id=40

 - Bachelor of Science in Business Administration, Hospitality & Tourism, Columbia Southern University, http://www.columbiasouthern.edu/Degree/Business/BS-Business-Admin/Hospitality

 In 2014, the hospitality and leisure industry employed nearly 14.6 million workers, according to the Bureau of Labor Statistics.
-Although education requirements can vary significantly, many of those positions require some type of post-secondary training.
-For example, meeting, convention and event planners, who have one of the fastest growing occupations in the industry, typically need at least a bachelor's degree.
+Although education requirements can vary significantly, many of those positions require some type of post-secondary education.
+For example, meeting, convention and event planners typically need at least a bachelor's degree.

 If you're interested in a career in hospitality, but aren't sure whether you have the time to return to school, an online degree program may be right for you.
 Online hospitality management colleges may cover all the same material as on-campus programs, but allow you to study from the convenience of your home.
 Other reasons students select online colleges can include: